Log in

 This means getting set up with Uscreen takes a bit of time.
 Not only do you have to upload your videos, but you need to create a website (from one of the included themes), configure your subscription or payment plan, link it to a payment processor like Stripe, and do lots more before launch.
 It's a lot, but the interface is easy to use, there are great tutorials, and you get a one-to-one onboarding call as part of any plan.

-Perhaps the most interesting feature is that you can create your own iOS, Android, and TV apps using Uscreen—though only on the "contact for pricing" plan.
+Perhaps the most interesting feature is that you can create your own iOS, Android, and TV apps using Uscreen—though only on the $599/month Pro plan.
 It's not a feature that most businesses are likely to need, but if your cooking courses or whatever subscription you're selling takes off, the option is there.

-Uscreen also integrates with Zapier so you can automatically add new UScreen customers to to your marketing automation software or add new eCommerce customers to Uscreen, among endless other options.
+Uscreen also integrates with Zapier, so you can automatically add new UScreen customers to your marketing automation software or add new eCommerce customers to Uscreen, among endless other options.

-Uscreen pricing: From $79/month (billed annually) plus $0.50/subscriber/month for the Basic plan, which includes a customizable website and 50 hours of video storage.
+Uscreen pricing: From $199/month plus $1.99/subscriber/month for the Growth plan, which includes a customizable website and 100 hours of video storage.

 What are the best video hosting platforms for business?